pgrlq7/pierre_mcp_server/README.md

 Analyze my running pace trends over the last 3 months with location context.

-How many miles did I run in total last month?
+How many kms did I run in total last month?

 Find my fastest 5K time this year and the conditions when I achieved it.